-To compare the two choices, we consider the same moduli space of holomorphic disks used in the proof that $\mathcal{CO}$ is a homomorphism of $\C$-algebras (see Section \ref{subsec:co}, in particular Figure \ref{fig:2l1disks}).
-However, we define a new choice of perturbation data on this moduli space: the perturbation data are pulled back from the moduli space used to define $\mathcal{CO}$, via the map which forgets the left-hand marked point.
+To compare the two choices, we consider the same moduli space of holomorphic discs used in the proof that $\CO$ is a homomorphism of $\C$-algebras (see \S \ref{subsec:co}, in particular Figure \ref{fig:2l1discs}).
+However, we define a new choice of perturbation data on this moduli space: the perturbation data are pulled back from the moduli space used to define $\CO$, via the map which forgets the left-hand marked point.